StorySide:B: Albums

 Their 2005 debut album, Everything and More, placed on Billboard magazine's Top Heatseekers and Top Christian Albums charts.
 Their second album, We Are Not Alone, was released on June 19, 2007.

 Singles

 Their first single, "Miracle", was the "Most Added" and "Highest Gainer" for two straight weeks on Christian Hit Radio.
 The single peaked at No. 2 on the Christian Hit Radio chart.
 The video for the song was directed by Emmy Award winning filmmaker Shane Stanley and was awarded "Outstanding Music Video" at the 27th annual Telly Awards.

 Their follow up song "Everything and More" also peaked at No. 2 on Christian CHR radio, and was the seventh most played song on Christian CHR radio in 2006.

 Their song "More to This Life" peaked at No. 14 on the Adult Contemporary chart.
 "Be Still" was also released as a single.

-StorySide:B has also recorded a cover of "In the Light," by legendary singer/songwriter/producer Charlie Peacock, which appears on the compilation album Freaked!.
+StorySide:B has also recorded a cover of "In the Light" Charlie Peacock, which appears on the compilation album Freaked!.